-Highlights in Pontoon Boat Restoration
+Highlights in Pontoon Boat Restoration:

-With pontoon boats being so popular, then it makes sense to think pontoon boat restoration will at some point become an important subject.
+With pontoon boats being so popular, it makes sense that pontoon boat restoration will at some point become an important subject.
 For many years, carpet was the popular choice, and really the only choice.
 If you have a pontoon boat with carpet, you’ve most likely experienced a great deal of mold and fungal growth, and possibly even a breakdown of the fibers resulting in tears and exposure of the wood beneath.

 303 Protectant® product inhibits mold growth by providing a barrier on your carpet that inhibits dirt from sticking to it.
 Without dirt, the mold has nothing to grow on.